ceruulean/cv/content/_index.md

 - Submitted to grant opportunities pertaining to financial access for the underserved and disabled.
 - Created assets for proposals and outreach (infographics, organization charts, flyers).
-- Wrote letters of inquiry (LOIs) and drafted requests for proposals (RFPs).
+- Wrote letters of inquiry (LOIs) and drafted proposal sections.

 ### Food Service — ISU Dining
 August 2016 - December 2018